 How many fundraising events/size of fundraising events?

 Numerous small events are labour intensive but can turn around money quickly.
-Example include:
+Examples include:

 lotteries and raffles